 • /api/pools - Get recent Uniswap V3 pools

-• /api/owner-queries - Get recent owner queries
+• /api/owner-changed - Get recent owner changed events

 • /api/pools/count - Get total number of pools